 My name is Alejandra Potter and I was born in Barcelona, Spain, in 1990.

-I got a degree in Audiovisual Communication at the university of Blanquerna Ramon Llull, in Barcelona.
+I have a degree in Audiovisual Communication from the university of Blanquerna Ramon Llull, in Barcelona.

 I speak, read and write fluently in English, French, Spanish and Catalan.

-I then joined the NGO Sea Shepherd Global, filming the TV show 'Ocean Warriors' featured on Discovery Channel, footage that was then used to create the award winning documentary "Chasing The Thunder".
-I have worked with the organization on and off ever since, documenting the actions on board their ships during different campaigns aimed to protect marine life, and being part of their social media strategies.
+In 2014 I joined Sea Shepherd Global, filming the TV show 'Ocean Warriors' featured on Discovery Channel, footage that was then used to create the award winning documentary "Chasing The Thunder".
+I have worked with the organization on and off ever since, living on board their ships, sailing around the world documenting the actions during different campaigns aimed to protect marine life, and being part of their social media strategies.

 I have been passionate about nature and wildlife since I was a couple of feet tall.
 I grew up watching nature documentaries and eventually I figured that if I had grown to appreciate nature so much through a screen, so could other people.
 I believe learning more about the natural world is key to motivate the desire to protect it.

 I decided to pick up a camera and find ways to bring environmental stories closer to the public.

 Don't forget to click on the images to see them full size and read the descriptions

 Save Our Seas Foundation Storytelling Photography Grant finalist

 Girls Who Click Ambassador 2020/21